Tang-Li-Jen/Power-outage-prediction-competition/README.md

 2. **Wind**
 Considering that strong wind could blow down the utility poles, we collected hourly wind direction and speed data from regional observation stations for each typhoons.
 We created max, min, mean, etc. attributes to explain the influence of wind on villages from hour,day to whole typhoon period level.
 3. **Rainfall**
-Considering that heavy rain might damage the utility poles, we collected hourly accumulated rainfall data from regional observation stations for each typhoons.We created max, min, mean, etc. attributes to explain the influence of rainfall on villages from hour,day to whole typhoon period level.
+Considering that heavy rain might damage the utility poles, we collected hourly accumulated rainfall data from regional observation stations for each typhoons.
+Not only max, min, mean, etc. distribution-related attributes, we also created features based on Center Weather Bureau's rainfall standard to explain the influence of rainfall on villages from hour,day to whole typhoon period level.
 4. **Utility Pole**

 ### Modeling
 Power outages didn't happen all the times in villages, so we had to deal with this imbalance data problem carefully.
 We used **random forest regressor** with **stratified cross-validation** method to balance the data(the percentage of villages suffering power outages) in each validation set and determine the best hyper-parameters.
 ## Result